-Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 Soils Goal: Maintain or enhance soil health (e.g., chemical, physical, and biotic properties) with emphasis on making significant progress toward meeting the Utah Standards for Rangeland Health.
-Objectives: Apply guidelines and appropriate measures to all management actions (including reclamation) affecting soil health to decrease wind and water erosion and sedimentation, to achieve and maintain stability, and to support the hydrologic cycle by providing for water capture, storage, and release.
+Resource Impacted that May Warrant Compensatory Mitigation 1 Regional Goals and Regional Objectives Mitigation Desired Outcomes 2 Potential Mitigation Actions 3 (preliminary) Goal: Maintain or enhance soil health (e.g., chemical, physical, and biotic properties) with emphasis on making significant progress toward meeting the Utah Standards for Rangeland Health.
+Soils Objectives: Apply guidelines and appropriate measures to all management actions (including reclamation) affecting soil health to decrease wind and water erosion and sedimentation, to achieve and maintain stability, and to support the hydrologic cycle by providing for water capture, storage, and release.
 Manage the vegetation resource in a condition that will provide sufficient cover and litter to protect the soil surface from excessive wind and water erosion, reduce bare ground, promote infiltration, detain surface flow and reduce soil moisture loss by evaporation.
 This includes making provisions for reducing percentage of invasive or noxious weed relative to desired plant populations.
 Protect fragile soils, such as those with high or severe erosion potential and those with steep slopes.
-Restore and/or acquire equivalent acreage of soil cover lost through development on SEZ.
-Acquire high quality soil habitat to compensate for the loss of comparable soils and ensure preservation through conservation easements or other mechanisms Rehabilitate existing disturbed areas.
+Within 5 years of the start of SEZ development, restore, enhance, and/or acquire roughly proportional acreage of soil cover lost through development on SEZ.
+Restore, enhance, and/or acquire high quality soil habitat to compensate for the loss of comparable soils and ensure preservation through conservation easements or other mechanisms Rehabilitate existing disturbed areas.
 Cultural Resources Goal: Identify, preserve, and protect significant cultural resources and ensure that the values of these resources are available for current and future generations.
-Objectives: Monitor and protect significant cultural resources from natural or human-caused deterioration.
+Objectives: Monitor and protect significant cultural resources from natural or human- Where possible, avoid cultural resources, particularly high concentrations, through identification of non- development areas within SEZs.
+Implement security and enforcement caused deterioration.
 Conserve targeted cultural resources that face immediate threat or are in high public interest areas in stable condition.
+Within 5 years of the start of SEZ development, protect and preserve at-risk cultural resources.
+Implement interpretive and educational measures.
 Promote partnerships (including with tribes), stewardship, conservation, and appreciation of cultural resources.
-Make available cultural resources for educational use, interpretive use, and scientific research.
-Where possible, avoid cultural resources, particularly high concentrations, through identification of non-development areas within SEZs.
-Protect and preserve at-risk cultural resources to provide mitigation for residual impacts within 5 years of development of SEZ.
-Enhance present and future public use and enjoyment of cultural resources in the region to provide mitigation for residual impacts within 5 years of development of SEZ.
-Implement security and enforcement measures.
-Implement interpretive and educational measures.
+Within 5 years of the start of SEZ development, enhance present and future public use and enjoyment of cultural resources Make available cultural resources for educational use, interpretive use, and scientific research. in the region.